The Convention on the Rights of the Child

 Article 24 - Children have the right to enjoy the highest attainable standard of health.
 Governments should work towards the development of healthcare and diminish disease and child mortality.

-Article 25 – Children have the right to have their situation reviewed by their local authorities regularly.
+Article 25 – Children placed in care have the right to have their situation reviewed by their local authorities regularly.

 Article 26 – Governments should provide the right resources for children if they need to benefit from social security.

-Article 27 – All children have the right to a quality standard of living that meets their mental and physical standards and should be helped if they can’t reach this themselves.
+Article 27 – All children have the right to a standard of living adequate for their physical, mental, spiritual, moral and social development.

 Article 28 – All children have the right to an education.

-Article 29 – Education should help the development of a child’s personality, talents and physical abilities so they can reach their full potential.
+Article 29 – Education should help the development of a child’s personality, talents and mental and physical abilities so they can reach their full potential.

 Article 30 – Children have the right to practise their own religion or language.

-Article 31 – All children have the right to rest and leisure, and to engage in play and recreational activities.
-They can participate fully in cultural life and the arts.
+Article 31 – All children have the right to rest and leisure, to engage in play and recreational activities and to participate freely in cultural life and the arts.

 Article 32 – Governments must protect children from economic exploitation or performing work that can interfere with their education or could be harmful to their development.

-Article 33 – Governments must take all appropriate legislative, administrative, social and educational measures to protect children from the illicit use of drugs and prevent use of children in trafficking substances.
+Article 33 – Governments must take all appropriate legislative, administrative, social and educational measures to protect children from the illicit use of drugs and prevent use of children in the production and trafficking of such substances.

-Article 34 – Governments must protect children from sexual abuse.
+Article 34 – Governments must protect children from sexual abuse and exploitation.

-Article 35 – Governments must protect children from being abducted, sold or trafficked at all costs.
+Article 35 – Governments must protect children from being abducted, sold or trafficked.

-Article 36 – Children must be protected from all forms of activities that can harm their development.
+Article 36 – Children must be protected from all forms of exploitation that can harm their welfare.

 Article 39 – Governments should take all appropriate measures to promote physical and psychological recovery and social reintegration of children exposed to neglect, exploitation or abuse.